-Maintain a streamlined process to permit and facilitate partial and temporary street closures for community-driven amenities and activities, such as parklets, farmers' markets, arts and cultural events, and outdoor dining, and assist applicants through the permit process.
+Maintain a streamlined process to permit and facilitate partial and temporary street closures for communitysponsored amenities and activities, such as parklets, farmers' markets, arts and cultural events, and outdoor dining, and assist applicants through the permit process.

-For projects negatively affecting an Impacted Community, support community benefits agreements (CBAs) negotiated with the project applicant to address the community's expressed needs.
+For projects with potential to negatively affect an Impacted Community, support community benefits agreements (CBAs) negotiated with the project applicant to address the community's expressed needs.
 The primary objective of these CBAs is to mitigate project impacts to the greatest extent possible, which could include mitigations exceeding the requirements of the California Environmental Quality Act (CEQA).
-Secondarily, to compensate for impacts that cannot be fully mitigated, these CBAs should secure community benefits that exceed inherent project benefits and support the community's objectives, especially as identified in the
+Secondarily, to compensate for impacts that cannot be fully mitigated, these CBAs should secure community benefits that exceed inherent project benefits and support the community's objectives, especially as identified in the Community Profile.
+Neighborhood-serving retail uses that fill critical needs are exempt from this policy.